 Because it is an adapter used overseas, there are many displays that are not directly related to PSE (Japan)

-In addition, the contents that must be posted at a minimum for PSE display are as follows.
-In addition to this, what you need to post will change depending on the product.
+In addition, the minimum contents that must be posted for PSE display are as follows.
+In addition to this, what needs to be posted will change depending on the product.

 Let's talk about the PSE display of the charging adapter.